fbaligand/lognavigator/README.md

 # Requirements

-- Java 6, 7 or 8 (not Java 9 or later)
+- Java 8, 11, 17 or 21
-- Java Server compatible with Servlet API 2.5 (Tomcat 6+ , Jetty 6+, Glassfish 1+, JBoss AS 5+, ...)
+- JEE App Server compatible from Servlet API 3.1 to Servlet API 4.0, but not Servlet API 5.0 (Tomcat 8, Tomcat 9, but not Tomcat 10)

 # Change Log